-In March 1919, 14-year-old Vosdanig Manoog Adoian watched his mother starve to death, one of countless victims of the Ottoman Turkish effort to displace or exterminate the empire’s Armenian population.
+In March 1919, 14-year-old Vosdanig Manoog Adoian watched his mother starve to death, one of countless victims of the Ottoman Turkish effort to displace or exterminate the empire’s Armenian population, an effort that the United States has recognized and condemned as genocide.
 Years later, after migrating to the United States and adopting the name

 Like the black-and-white studio photograph on which it was based, the portrait depicts a young Gorky standing next to his seated mother.
 He wears a long formal coat with a collar and stiffly holds a spray of small flowers in his right hand.
 She wears a pinafore over a blouse or sweater, a scarf wraps her head, and her hands rest on her thighs.
 The palette is dominated by warm rose and terracotta.
 The loose, dry brushwork and the structuring of the composition through broad areas of color rather than lines dematerialize the figures and lend the painting an ethereal quality.